 10. Buyers Who Can’t Make Up Their Minds

 I can hear you agents nodding.
 You understand this, right?
 Any parent surely does.
 In any occupation, if the one serving feels like their time is being wasted, it’s not a good thing.
 Because we’re talking about a very important decision, a certain amount of time to weigh the pros and cons is certainly reasonable.
 But there is a time down the road where the buyer needs to fish or cut bait.

 Et tu, Brute?
 These may be the worst.
-You thought you built great rapport with your client.
-You gave them top notch service.
+You thought you built a great rapport with your client.
+You gave them top-notch service.
 Only… one day they stop returning calls or even emails.
-You finally catch them on the phone to find out what’s going on and they blubber, “I don’t know what happened, we just went to an Open House and next thing we know we bought it.” *silence* Well, I think it’s safe to say that’s something all Realtors hate about home buyers.
+You finally catch them on the phone to find out what’s going on and they blubber, “I don’t know what happened, we just went to an Open House, and next thing we know we bought it.” *silence* Well, I think it’s safe to say that’s something all Realtors hate about home buyers.